 - 9D2.
 If a conservation easement contains restrictions or permitted rights that are specific to certain zones or areas within the property, include the locations of these areas in the easement document so that they can be identified in the field - 9E1.
-For every conservation easement, (a) Individually tailor it to the specific property, (b) Identify the conservation values being protected, (c) Allow only uses and permitted rights that are not sign the Form 8283 if the land trust believes no gift has been made or the property has not been accurately described

-- 10C2.
-Evaluate the Form 8283 and any appraisal to determine whether the land trust has substantial concerns about the appraised value or the appraisal - 10C3.
-Discuss substantial concerns about the appraisal, the appraised value or other terms of the transaction with legal counsel and take appropriate action, such as: (a) Documenting that the land trust has shared those concerns with the donor, (b) Seeking additional substantiation of value, (c) Withdrawing from the transaction prior to closing, (d) Or refusing to sign the Form 8283 - 10C4.
-When engaging in transactions with passthrough entities of unrelated parties, particularly those offered or assembled by a third party or described as a syndication by the IRS: (a) Require a copy of the appraisal prior to closing, (b) Decline to participate in the transaction if the appraisal indicates an increase in value of more than 2.5 times the basis in the property within 36 months of the pass-through entity's acquisition of the property, the value of the donation is \$1 million or greater and the terms of the transaction do not satisfy the Land Trust Alliance Tax Shelter Advisory inconsistent with the conservation purposes and that will not significantly impair the protected conservation values (d) Avoid restrictions and permitted rights that the land trust cannot monitor and enforce, (e) Include all necessary and appropriate provisions to ensure it is legally enforceable conservation values protected by the easement, (b) The relevant conditions of the property as necessary to monitor and enforce the easement completion of a full baseline documentation report by closing, the landowner and land trust sign a schedule for finalizing the full report and an acknowledgement of interim data [that for donations and bargain sales meets Treasury Regulations §1.170A-14(g)(5)(i)] at closing
+For every conservation easement, (a) Individually tailor it to the specific property, (b) Identify the conservation values being protected, (c) Allow only uses and permitted rights that are not - inconsistent with the conservation purposes and that will not significantly impair the protected conservation values (d) Avoid restrictions and permitted rights that the land trust cannot monitor and enforce, (e) Include all necessary and appropriate provisions to ensure it is legally enforceable - 11B1.
+For each conservation easement, have a baseline documentation report, with written descriptions, maps and photographs, that documents: (a) The conservation values protected by the easement, (b) The relevant conditions of the property as necessary to monitor and enforce the easement completion of a full baseline documentation report by closing, the landowner and land trust sign a schedule for finalizing the full report and an acknowledgement of interim data [that for donations and bargain sales meets Treasury Regulations §1.170A-14(g)(5)(i)] at closing